 Whizbang’s Heroes is a time-limited Twist format where you play with pre-constructed decks.
 The format is available for two months, June and July.
-In June, you can choose from a pool of 19 Heroes, each unlocked by owning specific old Legendary cards.
-Four of the Heroes (Illidan Stormrage, Al’Akir the Windlord, Arch-Villain Rafaam, and Leeroy Jenkins) are unlocked by the Core set and available for everyone regardless of your collection.
+In June, you could choose from a pool of 19 Heroes, each unlocked by owning specific old Legendary cards, and the July season expanded the roster with nine new Heroes for a total of 28 Heroes.
+Six of the Heroes (Illidan Stormrage, Al’Akir the Windlord, Arch-Villain Rafaam, Leeroy Jenkins, Marin the Manager, and Lady Liadrin) are unlocked by the Core set or other free cards and available for everyone regardless of your collection.
 Two more (C’Thun and Kael’Thas Sunstrider) are old login rewards and are unlocked by owning a pack from their original expansions (Whispers of the Old Gods for C’Thun and Ashes of Outland for Kael’Thas).
-For the July season, the Hero pool will grow with nine new Heroes.

 Because the entire format is based on pre-constructed decks, the relative strength of the Heroes can be determined with a reasonable amount of data.
-To keep the format fresh, Blizzard promised weekly balance changes, the first of which took place already on June 4th.
-The weekly balance changes mostly affect the starting Health of the Heroes, while more extensive changes come in regular balance patches.
-These balance changes have had a major effect on the format: whereas some Heroes were completely unplayable on June 1, all Heroes have something to offer now.
+To keep the format fresh, Blizzard promised weekly balance changes, the first of which took place already on June 4th, and more have followed steadily since.
+The weekly balance changes mostly affect the starting Health of the Heroes, while more extensive changes come in balance patches, of which there has been one so far, on June 27.
+This balance patch adjusted multiple Hero abilities and the decks of almost all Heroes.
+The changes have had a major effect on the format: whereas some Heroes were completely unplayable on June 1, all Heroes have something to offer now.
 They may not all reach a 50% win rate, but none are completely hopeless either.

 In this article, we will maintain a tier list of the current Whizbang’s Heroes Twist decks.
 Here you can find the best Heroes to play and a quick introduction to how they win games!